galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 > > 3.
 It depends on how good the sequencing protocol is, and how many reads in total were mapped.
 > >   - `90%` is amazing, reserved for bulk RNA-seq which typically has high coverage
 > >   - `70%` is weak for bulk RNA-seq, but good for single-cell RNA-seq
-> >   - This a small subset of a real dataset, but one would explect that 6 million mapped reads would be enough to generate a downstream analysis.
+> >   - This a small subset of a real dataset, but one would expect that 6 million mapped reads would be enough to generate a downstream analysis.
 > >
 > {: .solution}
 {: .question}